a2fet/pdsnd_github/README.md

 Bikeshare Data Exploration Tool

 ### Description
-This project allows users to review statistics regarding bikeshare data in either Chicago, New York, or Washington.
+This project allows users to request and review statistics related to bikeshare data in either Chicago, New York, or Washington.
 It is an interactive platform that runs in the terminal.

 ### Files used
 bikeshare.py